Madison Square and Madison Square Park: Innovation and fashionability

 Madison Square continued to be a focus of public activities for the city.
 In the 1870s, developer Amos Eno's Cumberland apartment building, which stood on 22nd Street where the Flatiron Building would eventually be built, had four-stories of its back wall facing Madison Square, so Eno rented it out to advertisers, including the New York Times, who installed a sign made up of electric lights.
 Eno later put a canvas screen on the wall, and projected images on it from a magic lantern on top of one of his smaller buildings on the lot, presenting both advertisements and interesting pictures in alternation.
 Both the Times and the New York Tribune began using the screen for news bulletins, and on election nights crowds of tens of thousands of people would gather in Madison Square, waiting for the latest results.

 In 1876, a large celebration was held in Madison Square Park to honor the centennial of the signing of the Declaration of Independence.
-Then, from 1876 to 1882, the torch and arm of the Statue of Liberty were exhibited in the park in an effort to raise funds for building the pedestal of the statue.
+Then, from 1876 to 1882, the torch and arm of the Statue of Liberty (Liberty Enlightening the World) were exhibited in the park in an effort to raise funds for building the pedestal of the statue.

 Madison Square was the site of some of the first electric street lighting in the city.
 In 1879, the city authorized the Brush Electric Light Company to build a generating station at 25th Street, powered by steam, that provided electricity for a series of arc lights which were installed on Broadway between Union Square (at 14th Street) and Madison Square.
 The lights were illuminated on December 20, 1880.
 A year later, 160 ft "sun towers" with clusters of arc lights were erected in Union and Madison Squares.

 The area around Madison Square continued to be commercially fashionable, if not residentially.
 In 1883, art dealer Thomas Kirby and two others established a salon "for the Encouragement and Promotion of American art" on the south side of the Square.
 Their American Art Association auction rooms, the first auction house in the US, quickly became the place to go in New York to buy and sell jewelry, antiquities, fine art and rare books.